 That’s the truck’s angle, the angle between the baseplate (screwed onto the deck) and the pivot axis.
 For most trucks it’s either 50+ or 40+ degrees.

 The tradeoff is between lean and turn.
 More lean means the deck can lean more without the wheels turning, so more stability.
 More turn means the wheels turn more with less deck lean : more responsiveness.

 Higher angles (50+) provide for more turn and less lean, hence better suited for carving.

 Bushings are small rubber pads in the truck that also affect riding.
 In general, we want soft bushings to facilitate turning when carving.

 Bushing seats are the places in the trucks in which the bushings are fitted.
 Depending on the shape of the seats (round, flat, or stepped), the bushings will be more or less able to compress.
 This much affects the truck’s riding feel.

-Without getting into too much mechanical detail, let’s just say round seats are best suited for a good carving feel.
+Without getting into too much mechanical detail, just be aware round seats are best suited for a good carving feel.

-This is the height between the deck (actually the baseplate) and the axle holding the wheels.
+This is the height between the deck (i.e. the baseplate) and the axle holding the wheels.
 The higher, the more “surfy”, turning feel we get.
-Also, higher trucks allow for trucks to be loosened up without causing wheelbite.
-Therefore higher trucks are better for carving.
+Also, higher trucks can be be loosened up for more turning without causing wheelbite.
+This makes higher trucks good for carving.

 Note that longboards with higher trucks are also less stable and harder to push on, but that’s the price to pay for better carving ability.